All Souls Church, Langham Place: Crown appointment

 The Rector of All Souls Church is still appointed by the Crown Appointments Commission at 10 Downing Street.
 The links with the Crown date back to the time of George IV when the Crown acquired the land around the church.
 The Coat of Arms adorns the West Gallery.

 Post-war restoration

 On 8 December 1940, a Luftwaffe parachute mine exploded during the Blitz, and caused some damage to the church, damaging the ceiling.
 Photographs of the wartime damage showed that most of the building survived, including most of the furnishings.
 The church was closed for some ten years while repair works were carried out.
 During this time, the congregation met for worship at St Peter's, Vere Street.
-The building was restored and furnishings replaced by the respected architect Harry Stuart Goodhart-Rendel CBE, who is responsible for many celebrated church interiors, and was also responsible for the restoration and new fittings in 1923–1927.
+The building was restored and furnishings replaced by the architect Harry Stuart Goodhart-Rendel, who was responsible for many church interiors, and was also responsible for the restoration and new fittings in 1923–1927.
 Although many furnishings survived the bombing, such as the pulpit, these, along with the rest of Goodhart-Rendel's work was disposed of in a later renovation campaign.